obnoxxx/latex-doc-example/README.md

 For convenience, a Makefile is provided so that you don't need to memorize the exact latex commands.

-Here is howto render the example doc:
+Here is how to render the example doc:

 ```console